mabrarov/docker-compose-init-container/README.md

 ## Testing with OpenShift

 All commands were tested using Bash on Cent OS 7.7.
 Commands for other OS and shells - like determining public IP address of host - may differ.

-[OpenShift Origin Client Tools](https://www.okd.io/download.html) can be used to
+[oc Client Tools](https://www.okd.io/download.html) can be used to

-* Setup instance of [OKD](https://www.okd.io/) (OpenShift Origin)
+* Setup local instance of [OKD](https://www.okd.io)
-* Communicate with OpenShift cluster (existing OpenShift cluster or OpenShift Origin instance)
+* Communicate with OpenShift cluster (existing OpenShift cluster or local OKD instance)

-Setup of oc commandline tool from OpenShift Origin Client Tools can be done using following command
+Setup of oc commandline tool from oc Client Tools can be done using following command

 ```bash
 openshift_version="3.11.0" && openshift_build="0cbc58b" && \